In This Article

 - Lemon juice – ½ tablespoon

-How Does It Work: Bananas are full of phosphates, vitamin E, and potassium, which help your skin to glow naturally.
-It additionally helps to regular the pores that in turn prevent the dirt or germs from entering into the skin and causing the buildup of oil.
+How Does It Work: Bananas are full of phosphates, vitamin E and C, and potassium, which help your skin to glow naturally.
+It additionally helps to regulate the pores that in turn, prevent the dirt or germs from entering the skin and causing the buildup of oil.

 What You Need

 - Lemon juice – one tablespoon

 How To Do: Mix the ripe banana, honey, and lemon juice in a bowl.
 Apply the mixture to your face and let it dry before washing with warm water.

 How Does It Work: Lemons exhibit vitamin C and detoxifying components, which together work to remove the extra oil from the skin.
 It is also chock-full of citric acid, which may be useful for absorbing excess oil and preventing unsightly breakouts.
 Potatoes, on the other hand, are full of vitamins B and C, which may ward off pimples and spots.